Skip to main content

-A Dev Patel lookalike contest drew hundreds o San Francisco’s Dolores Park on Sunday, where 20 contestants channeled the award-winning actor’s signature looks — from “Slumdog Millionaire” to his recent directorial debut, “Monkey Man” — to applause, cheers, and respectfully thirsty ogling.
+A Dev Patel lookalike contest drew hundreds to San Francisco’s Dolores Park on Sunday, where 20 contestants channeled the award-winning actor’s signature looks — from “Slumdog Millionaire” to his recent directorial debut, “Monkey Man” — to applause, cheers, and respectfully thirsty ogling.

-“I did not think it was supposed to be like a picnic day for our friends,” Bellam said.
+“It was supposed to be like a picnic day for our friends,” Bellam said.
 “We were not expecting it to get any traction.
 It’s been really cool.”

 The event was inspired by a recent Timothée Chalamet lookalike contest in New York City.
 “We were making a joke about the contest,” Bellam said.
 “Someone was like, ‘Well, we have the demographic for a Dev Patel one!'”